-a bonus production from the 'Connections in Action' workshop held by the IKON Research Unit at the University of Warwick over the 5th-6th December 2016
+From the ‘Connections in Action’ workshop held by the IKON Research Unit at the University of Warwick, 5-6 December 2016

 What a treat!
 Joining us for this Special Episode from the fascinating ‘Connections in Action’ workshop at the University of Warwick are Katharina Dittrich and Brian Pentland (aka Doctor Decade)!
 To our great delight, Doctor Decade provided the live intro music for this episode and even performed one of his songs (Ruts in the Road)!